The following are answers to the most commonly asked questions about the Degree Works Audit system.

 You are allowed a total of three attempts for a course.
 If you successfully repeat a course, only the last attempt counts toward degree requirements.
 The earlier attempt(s) will be placed in the “Insufficient” block at the bottom of the audit.
 The courses in this area do not count toward your total hours and cannot be used to fulfill requirements.
 If you are repeating a course for which you previously received a passing grade, the audit may reflect both the in-progress repeat course and the completed course on the worksheet.
 Once a grade has been submitted, the worksheet will reflect the last attempt in the audit and the former attempt(s) in the “Insufficient” block.

 Yes.
-Utilizing the ‘Save as PDF’ button, you can print and/or save a PDF version of the audit.
+Select the print icon near the top right corner of the worksheet to print and/or save a PDF version of the audit.

 Yes.
 Next to the ‘Save as PDF’ button, click on the Class History link for a list of courses taken at UM-Dearborn as well as transfer courses.

 The “What If” function allows you to hypothetically change your major, minor, or concentration.
 The What If audit will show you what coursework is required for the new major, minor or concentration; what courses you have taken that satisfy requirements, and what courses are still left for you to take.
 What If audits do not guarantee that you will be able to major in the area you select.
 See your academic advisor for information.

 - Select the degree you are considering (required field)

 - Select the catalog year that matches the year you will select that major.

 - Select the college of the major you are selecting (required field).

 - Select additional or new majors, minors and/or concentrations (at least the major field is required).